 • 2 – The currently designated RS is the reference listed drug, NDA 021487, memantine hydrochloride tablets, 10 mg.

 • 3 – This option can be used when a petitioned ANDA for memantine hydrochloride ODT is approved and designated as the RS.
-There is currently no approved petitioned ANDA for memantine chloride ODT.
+There is currently no approved petitioned ANDA for memantine hydrochloride ODT.

 I presume that this is the OGD way of providing guidance for petitioned changes without an approved ANDA for the proposed ANDA suitability change.